-DAY 1 LIMA
+Day 1 LIMA

 You’ll arrive at the international airport in Lima (the majority of flights arrive at night between 8pm and 2am).
 Our team will be waiting with a private vehicle to take you to the hotel of your choice.
 Depending on your itinerary, you’ll visit some of the most important museums in the city.
 (Optional)

-DAY 2 LIMA – ICA
+Day 2 LIMA – CUSCO

-After breakfasting in the lodge, we’ll take the river back to Puerto Maldonado and take our return flight to Cusco, the former capital of the Inca Empire.
+Early in the morning, you’ll return to the Lima airport to take your flight to Cusco, the former capital of the Inca Empire.
 Upon your arrival, the Land of the Inkas team will be waiting to greet you.
-During the trip to the center in a private vehicle, the guide will give a brief introductory talk about the city.
+During the trip to the center in a private vehicle, you’ll have the chance to see the historic Plaza de Armas.
 You’ll have the rest of the day free to acclimatize, relax and enjoy the exceptional atmosphere in Cusco, home to the some of the most amazing history and culture in South America.

 On the third day, we’ll visit the most important tourist sites in the city and its surroundings.
 This is an opportunity to try new things and to learn about the history of Cusco and the daily life of its people.
 Our destinations today include churches, museums and archeological sites.
 In the afternoon, we’ll visit the fortress of Saqsaywaman and the complexes of Qenqo, Pucapucara and Tambomachay.
 All of these were highly important sites in the Inca religion and are located close to Cusco.
 After our explorations, we’ll return you to your hotel to spend the night.

-DAY 9 CUSCO – SACRED VALLEY
+Day 4 CUSCO – SACRED VALLEY OF THE INCAS

 We’ll continue our excursion by heading out to the Sacred Valley, which awaits us with its warmer climate.
 The town of Pisac is our first stop.
 All along the road out to the ruins there, you can see remains of Inca agricultural activity.
 You’ll take in the sweeping panoramic views of the Andean mountains and visit the towns of Calca and Urubamba.
 After lunch, our journey continues towards Ollantaytambo, whose layout still shows signs of Inca planning, with its cobbled streets and Inca fort.
 We will spend the night in a hotel here.

-DAY 14 MACHU PICCHU – CUSCO
+DAY 10 MACHU PICCHU – CUSCO

 We’ll return to Machu Picchu early today to enjoy the ruins in all their splendor.
 You can choose to summit either Machu Picchu Mountain (meaning “Old Mountain” in English) or Huayna Picchu (“Young Mountain”).
 If the idea of climbing one more mountain doesn’t appeal to you, you can choose to descend to the Moon Temple.
 In the afternoon, we’ll catch the train back to Ollantaytambo and then continue on in a private car to the textile market in Chinchero.
 At the market, you’ll be shown the process of making alpaca wool textiles and have the opportunity to buy some before we return to the hotel in Cusco.